-Before being admitted to Operations, students must complete Introduction which requires 50-100 hours of ground school and flight arena training
+Before being admitted to Operations, students must complete Introduction which requires ground school and over a dozen hours of flight training

 using a trainer drone assigned to each student (below is our indoor flight facility at the Oregon National Guard armory and the Hubsan X4 (below left).